VijayRod/demo/container-storage/logs/azuredisk-byok-error-EphemeralOSAndBYOKNotSupported.md

 # Code: EphemeralOSAndBYOKNotSupported
 # Message: BYOK and Ephemeral OS disk can not be combined in Azure.
 Disable ephemeral OS disk or disable BYOK.
 ```

+Additional information can be found at this link: [AKS/issues/2569](https://github.com/Azure/AKS/issues/2569).